What is SEO Copywriting?

 Why does Google care so much?

 Its lightning-fast algorithm determines what to serve up in its results.
 Many factors go into this, such as the quality of the content itself, the number of authoritative backlinks pointing TO the content, how the keyword phrase that the user plugged into Google is used in the content, even how fast the site loads.
 (Note: That is an incredibly SMALL sampling of what goes into the algorithm, but you get the idea.
-To dig deeper, check out this article from SEMRush on how the Google search algorithm works.)
+To dig deeper, check out this article from Semrush on how the Google search algorithm works.)

 When it’s searching through the thousands and thousands of potential sites it can serve up, the algo eventually lands on the top contenders and thinks, “This web page does the best job of answering the user’s search query, so let’s serve that up first on the list of organic search results.”